 My observations about Medsafe's reporting

-25 cases of liver harm associated with Arthrem were reported and all recovered.
+Twenty-five cases of liver harm associated with Arthrem were reported and all recovered.
 That is 25 cases out of hundreds of thousands of prescriptions of Arthrem over several years.
-That could be considered a good safety record as compared to drugs such as NSAID's which are prescribed for pain and inflammation: https://www.sciencedirect.com/science/article/pii/S1665268119301504
+That could be considered a good safety record as compared to drugs such as NSAIDs which are prescribed for pain and inflammation: https://www.sciencedirect.com/science/article/pii/S1665268119301504

-12 of the 25 cases were consuming more than one other substance, some multiple drugs, including NSAID's that are known to be hepatotoxic.
+12 of the 25 cases consumed more than one other substance, some multiple drugs, including NSAIDs known as hepatotoxic.

 Of all 25 cases, we do not know how many had commenced taking Arthrem during or soon after surgery for conditions like hip arthritis.
-Surgery typically involves hepatotoxic drugs such as for general anaesthesia, intravenous pain medications and antibiotics.
-Did these people have compromised livers prior to taking Arthrem?
+Surgery typically involves hepatotoxic drugs such as general anaesthesia, intravenous pain medications and antibiotics.
+Did these people have compromised livers before taking Arthrem?